 As a college English professor, I've seen many students overwhelmed by college stress and almost ready to quit.
 Even those who stick it out sometimes don't do as well as they should because they are so consumed with worry.
 Is there a way out?
+Actually, even though you can't control your circumstances, you can control the way you think about them and it is those thoughts that cause most of our stress.
 Here are some simple ideas that can help!

 #1.
 Give Yourself Permission to Make Mistakes

 You don't have control over some of the pressure you will feel, like the due dates of papers, or problems with the printer.
 However, you do have control over how seriously you take the mistakes you make yourself.
 Often we are much harder on our own mistakes than we are on others.

 Rather than beat yourself up about missing a homework assignment, letting a friend down, or eating too much ice cream during late night studying, make a plan of how to avoid the mistakes you can change.
 Even more importantly, forgive yourself for the mistakes which were really an accident, like tearing your roommate’s library book, or spilling coffee on your best shirt.

 College Stress Poll